The 2022 Miami Dolphins training camp is near, and unlike last season, there are some big expectations for this new look ‘Fins squad.

 The 2021 training camp kicked off in late July, but only a few of the practices were open to the public.
 That is a scenario that was seen throughout the NFL last year as teams kept strict protocols due to the ongoing COVID-19 pandemic.

 However, that is changing in 2022 and many franchisees are expected to open their doors to the public and return to the norms of training camps before the pandemic.
-Expect a plethora of first-come-first-severe ticket availability to fan-friendly events and practices throughout July and August.
+Starting July 7, first-come-first-serve tickets will be available, and you can apply for those here.

 Storylines, position battles for Miami Dolphins training camp